bwhitman/bread-detector/README.md

  - Battery into connector on ESP8266
  - FTDI breakout board into the header pins for it on the ESP8266 (only for programming)

-I made a very simple breakout using a thru-hole breadboard, with JST connectors for the two sensors:
+We made a very simple breakout using a thru-hole breadboard, with JST connectors for the two sensors:

 ![Bread Detector in action](http://aps.s3.amazonaws.com/oryNG.png)